CWACoderWithAttitude/CWACoderWithAttitude.github.io/_drafts/say_yes_to_full_stack.markdown

 People actually `talking` to each other to solve problems.
 People `understanding` each other.
 And understand their challenges and contraints.
 We want and need people working `together`.
 To get the job done.
-Make the customer happy - and earn some money.
+Make the `customer happy` - and earn some money.

 Lets find out what others think.
 I agree with some of the ideas.
-I disagree with some.
+I disagree with others.

 As always: Use your most valuable tool.
 Your brain!
-Proceedings have to fit the customer and the team.
+Proceedings have to fit the customers problem and the team.

 Thank you for reading,
 Volker